ucsdml/ucsdml.github.io/about.md

 If you are affiliated with UCSD and interested in contributing to the blog, please send an mail to both {yay005, crashtchian} at eng dot ucsd dot edu.

-To receive email about new posts, please subscribe to https://mailman.ucsd.edu/mailman/listinfo/ucsd-ml-l.
+To receive email about new posts, please subscribe to the mailing list: [https://mailman.ucsd.edu/mailman/listinfo/ucsd-ml-l](https://mailman.ucsd.edu/mailman/listinfo/ucsd-ml-l).